Installed 28 Sep 2001. Latest update 11 Aug 2018.

 The Star Atlas in Galactic Perspective (three maps) presents the Milky Way in a form that is insensitive to seasonal or time of day considerations.
 The distorted celestial coordinates make what I think is a useful tool for remembering constellation locations.

 When the star atlas was being born, my navy boss, Robert G. Newbegin, IV, CDR USN was a Naval Aviator (an A-3 Driver) and a celestial navigator.
 He said that he liked the map but it had to have some way to locate the Zenith (the spot directly overhead) for any date and time.
 A Local Meridian Finder versus date and time graph was made to serve this purpose.
 Once you know your local meridian and your latitude, then locating your zenith is easy.
-(A copy of the Local Meridian Finder is at the bottom of this page.)
+(An improved version of the Local Meridian Finder is below.)

 The 1972 Star Atlas was done in pen and ink and it has is a certain amount of eyeball subjectivity as to star sizes and positions.
 These subjectivities are gradually being "reduced."
 In most places the hand drawn names and Greek characters are being replaced with formal fonts.
 [Link to the original star atlas added on 23 September 2005.]